team-s0l1d1ty/team-s0l1d1ty/README.md

 <!---
 team-s0l1d1ty/team-s0l1d1ty is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
+- 💞️ We are looking to collaborate on ...
 --->